 The X, Y and Z axis may be exercised from the jog menu.
 Note that until Z Zero is set, all axis will move at slow speed.
+To temporarily move at high speed, hit the 7 key.
 The jog functions may be exercised using a mouse on the buttons on the upper left side of the screen, or equivalent key pad keys.